-See the appliance manufacturer's operation manual in your InfoCase for complete features and operating instructions.
+Refer to the appliance manufacturer's operation manual provided in your InfoCase for complete features and operating instructions, as well as safety precautions and maintenance information.

-MICROWAVE OVEN -If Equipped
+MICROWAVE OVEN

-Refer to the microwave oven manufacturer's information provided in your InfoCase for complete operating instructions.
+Refer to the manufacturer's user guide located inside the appliance for complete operating instructions.